 FAQ

-Simple methods like grilling, broiling, baking, or steaming work best for healthy seafood recipes.
-These methods use little added fat, keep the nutrients in, and bring out the natural flavors.
+Simple methods like broiling, baking, steaming, or using a hot skillet work best for healthy seafood recipes.
+These techniques use little added fat, preserve nutrients, and bring out the natural flavors.

 Wild-caught seafood is fish and shellfish that are harvested directly from their natural habitats, such as oceans, seas, rivers, and lakes.
 Unlike farmed seafood, which is raised in controlled environments, wild seafood is caught in the wild by fishermen.
 Wild seafood is considered healthier because it feeds on natural sources.